 Doft – An Uber For Delivery Trucks Model

-That’s another type of shipping business which connects drivers and shippers at one marketplace.
-One can post shipping job and wait for someone to accept it. uShip offer to ship for cargos of every type of personal goods.
+That’s another type of shipping business that connects drivers and shippers in one marketplace.
+One can post a shipping job and wait for someone to accept it. uShip offers to ship for cargos of every type of personal goods.
 With an integrated system that eliminates middlemen, shippers can actually save a lot in national and international freights.

 Touching The Bottomline